sekrupke/bi-mini-project-p02/SETUP.md

 ## Preparing the Data Set
 The data set must be downloaded from https://cloudstorage.elearning.uni-oldenburg.de/s/XXXXXXXXXXXX.
-After that the data set can be unzipped and the folder "data-uol-thesis-topics" must be placed in the **root folder** of this project.
+After that the data set can be unzipped and the inner folder "data-uol-thesis-topics" must be placed in the **root folder** of this project.
 This is the folder directly containing the daily thesis exports.

 `Note: The files (names) and structure of the data set must not change.`